elpop/ga_cli/README.md

             The QR image can be the full Google Authenticator Export Set or a single account for add to the key ring

+            You can process multiple images when Google Authenticator make more than one QR:

+            ga_cli.pl -v -i qr_one.jpg qr_two.jpg ...

+            JPG and PNG formats are supported.

     -export or -e
             Create QR images for export to Googla Authenticator App:

             ga_cli.pl -export

+            The program take all the keys on the key ring and create a set of files (depending of the keys quantity) named "export_keys_YYYYMMDD_XX_of_ZZ.png". where YYYYMMDD is the date,
+            XX is the sequence and ZZ the total images on the set.

+            Each QR contain 10 keys per image.
+For example, if you have 25 keys, we generate 3 QR files:

+                export_keys_20220908_01_of_03.png
+                export_keys_20220908_02_of_03.png
+                export_keys_20220908_03_of_03.png

     -add or -a
             Add a single account to key ring manually: